MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagretrievei2.md

 ## -description

-The function adds to and exisisting intialized AcxObjectBag.
+The function retrieves a value from an exisisting, intialized AcxObjectBag that contains values.

 ## -parameters

 ### -param ObjectBag